-Discrete area means the areas defined in Schedule 1(2) of the Electricity Industry (Network Quality and Reliability of Supply) Code 2005.
+Discrete area means the areas defined in Schedule 1(2) of the NQ&R Code.

-Outage means a state on the network where it is not able to perform its intended function due to an event associated with a network component.
-An outage may not always result in an interruption of supply to a supply address.
+Outage means a state on the network where it is not able to perform its intended function due to an event associated with a network component (Note: an outage may not always result in an interruption of supply to a supply address).

 Major Event Day is as defined in the Institute of Electrical and Electronics Engineers (IEEE) standard 1366-2003, IEEE Guide for Electric Power Distribution Reliability Indices.
 Distributors are required to apply the "2.5-beta method" described in this standard to calculate the major event day boundary (T{MED}).
-If 4 years of interruption data is not available to calculate T{MED} , then distributors are required to calculate T{MED} using the maximum available period of time for which interruption data is available.
+If 4 years of interruption data is not available to calculate T{MED} , then distributors are required to calculate T{MED} , using the maximum available period of time for which interruption data is available.